roseliabanuelos/recordinggenderviolence/pages/about.md

 ## About the Collection
 Cover picture by: Rosaly Acosta via El Colectivo Femenista Colibri
-    In picture: Miriam Damaris Maldonado and Roselia Banuelos
+    In picture: Miriam Damaris Maldonado and Roselia Banuelos at Houston Women's January 25th, 2020

 Gender/Domestic/Intimate Partner violence is the willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another.
 It includes physical violence, sexual violence, and emotional abuse.